Travel.State.Gov > International Travel > Learn About Your Destination > Israel, the West Bank, and Gaza International Travel Information

 Purchases of Property: U.S. citizens should always seek legal advice before buying or leasing property in the West Bank and Gaza.
 Please see the most recent Investment Climate Statement for the West Bank and Gaza for additional information on property rights.

-LGBTI travelers are encouraged to remain vigilant and aware of their surroundings, especially when entering religious or socially conservative areas.
+LGBTQI+ travelers are encouraged to remain vigilant and aware of their surroundings, especially when entering religious or socially conservative areas.

-Israel’s Aguda organization provides useful information on LGBTI issues in Israel.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+See our LGBTQI+ Travel Information page and section 6 of the Department of State's Human Rights report for further details.

 Women Travelers: See our travel tips for Women Travelers.

 Modern medical care and medicines are available in Israel.
 Some hospitals in Israel and most hospitals in the West Bank and Gaza, however, fall below Western standards.
 Travelers can find information in English about emergency medical facilities and after-hours pharmacies in the Jerusalem Post and the English-language edition of the Ha'aretz newspaper, or refer to the U.S. Embassy’s medical information list.

 Ambulance services are widely available in Israel.
 Ambulance services in the West Bank are available but training and availability of emergency responders may be below U.S. standards.
 The U.S. government does not have knowledge of ambulance services in Gaza.
 The Palestinian Red Crescent Society (PRCS) operates in the West Bank and Gaza.